What is Moyamoya Disease?

 - Speech.
 Slurred or garbled speech is a stroke warning sign.

 - Time.
-A quick response to the warning signs is essential.
+Quick response to the warning signs is essential.
 Permanent damage or death can occur within minutes.

 If you notice any of the warning signs, call for emergency medical help immediately.